Expense Claims - FMS

 - Use of private vehicles will be subject to the validation by the departmental MORR Coordinator of appropriate business insurance and where applicable MOT test and road tax.

-Following the introduction of the FMS finance system on 10 August 2015, expense claims for the following groups of staff and students should be submitted online:
+Following the introduction of the University’s Financial Management System (FMS), expense claims for the following groups of staff and students should be submitted online:

 - All University staff